Weblure/pi2bot/README.md

-# pi2bot
+# ngb's pi2bot
+## What is pi2bot?
-pi2bot is a Discord Bot written in multiple programming languages separately for self-learning purpose while keeping all the bot's features.
+pi2bot is a Discord Bot (re)written in multiple programming languages separately for author's self-learning purpose while including everything provided by the bot.